pritesh-shrivastava/learn-you-a-haskell-solutions/README.md

 To load a Haskell script into the interpreter, use `:load` or `:l`, for eg. `:l <script-name.hs>`

 To check the type of an expression, use `:type` or `:t`, for eg., `:t "Pritesh"` should return `[Char]`

+To load a module in the interpreter, use `:m + Data.List`, say, for importing the module `Data.List`, or use `:m + Data.List Data.Map Data.Set` to import more than 1 modules via the interpreter.